 As illustrated in Fig. 4, the skew angle is defined as the angle between the axial unit vector and the net flow that passes through the rotor.
-The simplified model uses a global skew angle, computed on the average wind speeds of all rotors.
-While this can be seen as a somewhat crude approximation, it is believed to be suitable for the simplified analysis presented in this work.

 Figure 4.
 Illustration of induced velocity and the related angles.

 A normalized example of the two first terms of the expansion of A for four rotors placed in a tightly packed square are